lensesio/fast-data-dev/README.md

 ### Configuration options

-For advanced configuration options, refer to [quickstart documentation](https://docs.lenses.io/dev/lenses-box/).
+For advanced configuration options, refer to [quickstart documentation](https://docs.lenses.io/dev/lenses-box/) and check the [examples](examples/) folder for different use cases.

 We hope that Data Engineers will enjoy the productivity of this docker,